 Left untreated, the Lyme-causing bacteria can hide deep in the tissues of the body where antibiotics have a harder time reaching them, causing more severe symptoms and a more challenging prognosis.
 This persistent infection, coupled with an immune system weakened by a long battle against the bacteria, means patients’ symptoms can become chronic.

-And early treatment is not always full-proof.
+And early treatment is not always fool-proof.
 As many as 10-20% of adequately diagnosed and treated patients continue to have persistent or recurrent symptoms following the initial antibiotic course.

 Ticks are known to carry many pathogens and will often pass on more than one co-infection with a single bite.
 These co-infections can increase the severity of the Lyme symptoms or cause entirely different symptoms.
 They also do not all respond to antibiotics, complicating diagnosis, treatment, and management of symptoms.